wazuh/wazuh-documentation/source/installation-guide/wazuh-server/index.rst

 Supported operating systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Wazuh server can be installed on the following Linux operating systems:
+The Wazuh server can be installed on a 64-bit Linux operating system.

 - Amazon Linux 1 and 2